 A study of the Theological themes of the New Testament.
-Prerequisite: BSTH 2023.
+Prerequisite: BSTH 2023 or permission of instructor.
 On demand.

 4243.
-Revelation.
+Revelation

 An exegetical and theological study of the book of Revelation.
-Prerequisite: BSTH 2023.
+Prerequisite: BSTH 2023 or permission of instructor.
 Spring of odd-numbered years.